Retention, disposal and destruction of public records

 - How long you need to keep them for.

-You should determine and document what information or activities are the best evidence of your agency's work.
+You should determine and document what public records are the best evidence of your public authority’s work.

-- Meet any legal requirements specific to your agency
+- Meet any legal requirements specific to your public authority

-- Be captured into business processes and systems.
+- Be captured through business processes into trusted business systems.

 In these situations, make sure you include: